rails/rails/guides/source/action_view_overview.md

 ### Strict Locals

-By default, templates will accept any `locals` as keyword arguments.
-To define what `locals` a template accepts, add a `locals:` magic comment:
+Action View partial templates will accept any number of `locals` as keyword arguments.
+You can enforce how many and which `locals` a template accepts, set default value, and more with a `locals:` magic comment.

+Here are some examples of the `locals:` magic comment:

 ```erb
 <%# app/views/messages/_message.html.erb %>